chinmayshah2102/ModelBasedLearning/README.md

 This Project implements Model based learning for pendulum environment in OpenAI gym.
-First a data set is generated to learn the dynamics of the system and then neural network architecture is designed to learn the unknown dynamics of the environment using the data-set.
+-> First a data set is generated based on the unknown dynamics of the system.
+-> Then a neural network is designed to learn this unknown dynamics of the environment using the dataset.
-Finally an Astar planning algorithm is implemented on this environment.
-The state and action space for the problem are continuous.
+-> Finally an Astar planning algorithm is implemented to search a sequence of state -> action -> state to make the pendulum stand upright.
+-> The state and action space for this problem is a continuous space.
 One of the methods for solving the problem is discretizing the state and action space.

-The problem statement here is to understand the effects of this discretization resolution with the complexity of planning.
+The problem statement here is to understand the effects of discretization resolution with the complexity of planning.

-Astar Planning State space discretization
+State space discretization:
-The algorithm compares the discretization resolution of state space vs number of steps taken by the pendulum to reach the goal state (zero degree vertical).
+The graph below shows the number of steps taken by the pendulum to reach the goal state (zero degree vertical) for different values of the discretization resolution of state space.

-The graph of discretization resolution for state space vs number of steps to reach the goal state obtained was:
 ![BinsVsSteps](https://user-images.githubusercontent.com/38117206/57319247-25b78680-70ca-11e9-8a57-2dda5cd4cf38.png)

-Astar Plannning Action space discretization
+Action space discretization:
-The algorithm compares the discretization resolution of action space vs number of steps taken by the pendulum to reach the goal state (zero degree vertical).
+The graph below shows the number of steps taken by the pendulum to reach the goal state (zero degree vertical) for different values of the discretization resolution of action space.

-The graph of discretization resolution for action space vs number of steps to reach the goal state obtained was:
 ![ActionBinsVsSteps](https://user-images.githubusercontent.com/38117206/57319769-5c41d100-70cb-11e9-9cdb-d01be2f37ea6.png)